macloo/python-beginners/flask/part6_databases/README.md

 <img src="../images/mysql_permissions.png" alt="MySQL permissions">

+*Note that this is a local MySQL database, running on the same computer as the Flask app.
+The database* sockmarket *has only one user, root, and no password.
+This is acceptable on a local machine ONLY.
+Always use a username and a strong password on a live web server!*

 ### About using XAMPP for MySQL databases

 When we created MySQL databases at the beginning of my course, we used [XAMPP](https://www.apachefriends.org/index.html) to do so.
 This is a great option and works pretty much identically on Mac, Windows and Linux.
 Unlike [MAMP](https://www.mamp.info/), there's no paid version of XAMPP.
 XAMPP is just plain free.